phaubertin/jinue/doc/syscalls/join-thread.md

     31                                                               0

     +----------------------------------------------------------------+
-    |                   code entry point address                     |  arg2
+    |                          reserved (0)                          |  arg2
     +----------------------------------------------------------------+
     31                                                               0

     +----------------------------------------------------------------+
-    |                      user stack address                        |  arg3
+    |                          reserved (0)                          |  arg3
     +----------------------------------------------------------------+
     31                                                               0
 ```

 ## Return Value

-On success, this function returns 0 (in `arg0`).
-On failure, this function
+On success, this function sets `arg0` to 0 and set the value the joined thread
+made available when it called [EXIT_THREAD](exit-thread.md) in `arg1`.

-returns -1 and an error number is set (in `arg1`).
+On failure, this function sets `arg0` to -1 and an error number in `arg1`.

+Note that since this function returns a pointer, it does not follow the usual
+convention where `arg0` is used to return a successful value.

 ## Errors

-* JINUE_EINVAL if the code entry point is set to a kernel address.
-* JINUE_EINVAL if the user stack address is set to a kernel address.
 * JINUE_EBADF if the specified descriptor is invalid, or does not refer to a
 thread, or is closed.
 * JINUE_EPERM if the target thread descriptor does not have the needed
 permissions.

-## Future Direction

-This system call will be modified to allow a pointer argument to be passed to
-the started thread.